Asian shares advance, tracking Wall Street tech rally

 Investors will get a broader look at the state of the economy toward the end of this week, when the government issues data on consumer spending, weekly unemployment aid applications and durable goods orders.
 On Tuesday, the Commerce Department serves up new home sales figures for May.

 Benchmark U.S. crude oil was unchanged at $40.46 per barrel in electronic trading on the New York Mercantile Exchange.
 It rose 71 cents on Monday.
-Brent crude, the international standard, edged 1 cent higher to $43.08 per barrel.
+Brent crude, the international standard, fell 19 cents to $42.89 per barrel.

 AP Business Writers Alex Veiga and Damian J. Troise contributed.